 In recent years IT benchmarking studies are being increasingly used as the sharp-end of a multi-pronged approach to develop the most appropriate IT Strategy:

-Good is not good enough, and the aspiration for innovation, integration, alignment and digital disruption seems to be fueling the demand for the benchmarking discipline ever more.
+Good is not good enough, and the aspiration for innovation, integration, alignment and digital disruption seems to be fuelling the demand for the benchmarking discipline ever more.
 The imperatives and debates being addressed require the diagnostic and analytical value only an IT benchmark can deliver.